What is a First Cousin?

 Birth rates are an important part of predicting the number of first cousins anyone can have.
 Even if yours has an average of 5 first cousins per family, this doesn’t mean you will necessarily be close to that figure.

-What does first cousin once removed mean?
+What does once removed mean?

 First cousins not in the same generation are likely to be once removed.
 The child of a first cousin is known as a first cousin once removed.

 So, you are the first cousin once removed from the first cousin of your parents.
 Your common ancestor is your great-grandfather.
 This means you are first cousins but with a generation between you.
 Therefore, you are first cousins once removed.
+The number of times you are removed from a cousin is in the number of generations that separate you.

 What does first cousin twice removed mean?

 Twice removed means there is a difference of two generations between two relatives, A first cousin twice removed will be your grandparent’s first cousin or your first cousins’ grandchild.
+The two generations between you and your grandparent’s first cousin, and your first cousin’s grandchild is an indication of this.

 What is a half-first cousin?